-- An OCF Bridge is a device that represents one or more non-OCF Devices (Bridged Devices) as "Virtual OCF Devices" on the OCF network and represents one or more OCF-Devices as "Virtual Bridged Devices" on non-OCF network - The Bridged Devices themselves are out of the scope of OCF. - The "regular" OCF Device and the Virtual OCF Device are exactly same except that the Virtual OCF Device has "oic.d.virtual" as its rt value. - An OCF Bridge Device is indicated on the network with an "rt" of "oic.d.bridge".
-When such a device is discovered, its discoverable Resources would describe the devices that it bridges.
+- An OCF Bridge is a device that represents one or more non-OCF Devices (Bridged Devices) as "Virtual OCF Devices" on the OCF network and represents one or more OCF-Devices as "Virtual Bridged Devices" on the non-OCF network - The Bridged Devices themselves are out of the scope of OCF. - A "regular" OCF Device and a Virtual OCF Device are exactly same except that the Virtual OCF Device has "oic.d.virtual" as its "rt" value. - An OCF Bridge is indicated on the network with an "rt" of "oic.d.bridge".